Weitian-Wang/Note/250P Part I.md

 ## Superscale
 Idealy pipelined processor can handle one instruction per cycle.
 1 IPC, 1 CPI.
 Superscaler's goal is to process multiple instructions per cycle, which requires multiple pipeline hardware instances.
 N-way superscaler processor handles N instructions per cycle.
 N IPC, $\frac{1}{\text{N}}$ CPI.
-> Ideal is nice, but in reality the design is complicated and performs badly due to hazards.
+> Ideal is nice, but in reality the design is complicated and performs badly if program has many hazards, or has short-distance dependencies.

 ## Memory System and Cache